junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 FALSE.
 Spatial coding for Atmos HE converts everything to objects.

 ### Beds array at home
 FALSE.
-Due to spatial coding, beds are converted to point objects and don't array at home.
-If they did, the combination of spatial coding & arraying would make beds & objects sound unstable due to fluctuating object size.
+While beds array at the cinema (that is, the LS channel of a 7.1 bed will address all speakers of the LS array), Due to spatial coding for consumer codecs of DA, DA beds are converted to point objects and don't array at home and bed channels only address individual speakers even if there are multiple LS speakers (unless every LS speaker is connected to the same amp output).

 ### Using beds only is fine since most users won't have more than a 7.1.2 system anyway
 FALSE.
 Due to the geometry & panning of beds, bed can only use half of the available area.
 Objects can use all of the area.
 The effect of objects can be heard on: